diversecellar/paulnamalomba.github.io/README.md

 ## 🚀 About Me

-I'm a passionate software engineer and computational scientist with expertise in materials analysis, data engineering, and backend development.
+I'm a passionate software engineer and computational engineer with expertise in materials analysis, data engineering, and backend development.
 Currently working as a **SESKA Computational Engineer** developing advanced material analysis software and **SEAT Backend Developer** building robust Django applications for educational enrollment systems.

 ### 🎯 Current Focus
 - **Materials Science Computing**: Developing sophisticated algorithms for LVDT sensor data analysis and materials testing